Renting Homes Wales: inventories

 By creating an accurate record of the condition of the property at the outset of the contract, you can:

 - show any deterioration at the end of the tenancy; and

 - evidence damage to the deposit scheme if there is a dispute; and

-- show the tenants what condition the property should be returned to you in.
+- show the contract-holders what condition the property should be returned to you in.